On the Limitations of General Purpose Domain Generalisation Methods: How Much Can One Possibly Improve Over ERM?

-where $n$ is the number of training domains and $m$ is the number of training examples in each training domain. \end{theorem} The proof can be found in Appendix~\ref{sec:proof-1}.
+where we denote by $S_n^i$ the set containing the the $i$th example from each $S_m^j$. \end{restatable} The proof can be found in Appendix~\ref{app:csuniform}.

-\textbf{Discussion}\quad Theorem~\ref{thm:bound} tells us that expected risk on unseen domains is bounded by the empirical risk (training loss) on seen domains, plus Rademacher complexity terms and sampling error terms that decay with the number of domains and training instances per domain.
-As with typical single-domain bounds, the latter sampling error terms are not under control of the model designer.
-The former Rademacher terms describe the complexity of the chosen model class and govern how much it could possibly overfit to the seen domains while minimising empirical risk.
-In the case of linear models, these terms depend on weight norms, while in the case of deep models they further depend on properties of the chosen network architecture.
-Mirroring conventional generalisation in standard i.i.d. learning, a very simple model may minimise the Rademacher terms, $\mathcal{R}$, while producing high empirical risk, $\hat{L}^\mathcal{E}$, and vice-versa.
-Thus good generalisation critically depends on a carefully chosen empirical risk vs model complexity trade-off.
-The difference between Theorem~\ref{thm:bound} and single domain bounds (e.g., Equation \ref{eq:single-domain}) is the additional dependence on the number of domains $n$ and additional Rademacher complexity term.
-This implies that when the goal is to generalise to new domains, the risk of overfitting is higher.
-Therefore we expect a lower complexity model to be optimal for held out domain performance compared to seen domain performance in standard i.i.d. learning.
+\textbf{Discussion}\quad Theorem~\ref{thm:csuniform} tells us that the expected gap between the transfer risk and empirical risk is bounded by two Rademacher complexity terms.
+The second part of the result provides an observable version of this bound that holds with high probability and has the same scaling behaviour, but is slightly looser due to the additional sampling error term.
+For typical hypothesis classes, the first term controls how much the model could have overfit to the specific points sampled in the trainingset and will scale as $\gO(1/\sqrt{mn})$.
+The second term controls how much the model could have overfit to the domains included in the training set, and will scale as $\gO(1/\sqrt{n})$.
+Mirroring conventional generalisation in standard i.i.d. learning, a very simple model may minimise the Rademacher terms while producing high empirical risk and vice-versa.
+Thus, good generalisation critically depends on a carefully chosen empirical risk versus model complexity trade-off.
+The difference between Theorem~\ref{thm:csuniform} and single domain bounds (e.g., Theorem \ref{thm:iid-bound}) is the additional dependence on the number of domains $n$ via the additional Rademacher complexity term.
+This highlights an important insight: when the goal is to generalise to new domains, the risk of overfitting is higher. \emph{Therefore a lower complexity model is better for held out domain performance compared for seen domain performance in standard i.i.d. learning.} Crucially, in-domain generalisation and cross-domain generalisation are both controlled by the same type of complexity term.
+This means that novel in-domain regularisation methods will automatically benefit cross-domain generalisation.

+We next bound the excess risk between the ERM solution, $\hat{f}$, and the best possible model, $f^*$, within the function class $\gF$. \begin{restatable}{theorem}{csexcessrisk} Under the same conditions as Theorem \ref{thm:csuniform}, the excess risk of ERM is bounded as